Wizardsoft/PublicAPI.Samples/README.md

 Example: https://api.wizardsoft.com/core/connect/authorize?response_type=code&client_id={client_id}&redirect_uri={redirect_uri}&scope=read+write&state=1234

 If the authorization was successful, the user will be redirected back to the redirect_uri along with a token in the query string value code.
 Request a Token using your authorization code.
 The next step is to exchange your authorization code for a token.
-You'll need to pass the authorization code received to the token endpoint (https://api.wizardsoft.com/core/connect/token) using POST and include the following items in the query string:
+You'll need to pass the authorization code received to the token endpoint (https://api.wizardsoft.com/core/connect/token) using POST and include the following items in the request body:

 1. `client_id` - The API key provided to you by `Recruit Wizard`.
 2. `client_secret` - The API secret provided to you by `Recruit Wizard`.